 How Much Does Labiaplasty Cost?

-The average cost of labiaplasty nationwide is approximately $3,000 according to statistics from the ASPS, but this figure generally doesn’t include fees for the anesthesia, surgical facility, post-operative care, and other related expenses.
+The cost of labiaplasty starts approximately at $5,000, which includes fees for the anesthesia, surgical facility, post-operative care, and other related expenses.
 Since there are several techniques that can be employed to achieve a patient’s goals during vaginal rejuvenation surgery, the factors that ultimately inform the price of labiaplasty include the complexity of your procedure and your unique needs.
 Labiaplasty costs also vary widely in different locations across the country.
 Rest assured that a member of Dr. Bottger’s team will provide you with an accurate cost estimate after your labiaplasty consultation.
 Plastic surgery financing plans through CareCredit® may be an option for patients who would rather pay for their surgery in low monthly installments rather than a lump sum—qualified individuals can simply select from a variety of flexible, low- to no-interest payment plans for the most ideal arrangement.
 Please call our practice if you have any other questions about the cost of labiaplasty.

 What are the Risks of Labiaplasty?